Badlands case takes center stage at Las Vegas mayoral candidates debate

 In that vote, Berkley bested Seaman 35.67 percent to 28.91 percent.

-November’s winner will follow the quarter-century position at the head of the City Council by Carolyn Goodman and former Mayor Oscar Goodman.
+November’s winner will follow the quarter-century position at the head of the City Council by Mayor Carolyn Goodman and her husband, former Mayor Oscar Goodman.

-The Las Vegas Chamber hosted the packed event at the Four Queens.
+The Las Vegas Chamber hosted the packed event at the Golden Nugget.
 The strictly-timed back and forth was moderated by the organization’s chair and former Las Vegas City Manager Betsy Fretwell.

 Badlands